 As with many songs on the band’s landmark debut, this song was reportedly written rather quickly, with credit split between Stradlin and Rose.
-The guitarist later spoke of the sometimes frustrating process of writing music with the headstrong lead singer.
+The guitarist later spoke of the sometimes-frustrating process of writing music with the headstrong lead singer.
 "He was a real nasty critic you know, so sometimes it was a lot of nitpicking in the music, trying to get stuff finished, but uh, I guess in the end it came out okay."
-Damn right it did!
+Sure did!

 Rejection is not a feeling many rock stars are used to experiencing, which is what makes this song especially notable.
 Co-written by Rose and Stradlin, the song is about a girl that at one time or another kicked both men to the curb.
 Two-fer!
-As Rose later related, the title came from something the woman in question told the singer after turning down his advances.
+As Rose subsequently remembered, the title came from something the woman in question told the singer after turning down his advances.

 This exotic-sounding Guns N’ Roses composition was another track credited to Stradlin alone.
-Like other Izzy Stradlin songs on our list, 'Pretty Tied Up' goes a long way to demonstrating the sonic diversity that he brought into the group.
+Like other items on our list of Top 10 Izzy Stradlin Guns N’ Roses Songs, "Pretty Tied Up" demonstrates the sonic diversity that he brought into the group.
 In his autobiography, Slash recalled just how Stradlin managed to get the far-out sound that opens the song.
 "I remember that Izzy had taken a cymbal and a broomstick and some strings and had made a sitar out of it.
-Needless to say, Izzy was pretty f---ing high.”
+Needless to say, Izzy was pretty fucking high.”